 The world is shaking at the moment.
 From North to South, nearly every area of the world is affected by turmoil of one kind or another.
-For believers, this is a pressure test and we need to ask ourselves, what is our faith placed in?
+For believers, this is a pressure test, and we need to ask ourselves this: what is our faith placed in?
 Is it our finances?
 Our health?
 The Prime Minister?
-All of those things, as we are seeing, can be taken away but God promises us that He will be faithful to every generation.
+All of those things, as we are seeing, can be taken away, but God promises us that He will be faithful to every generation.
 This is a time for believers to be certain of what we believe in and to stand firm on those certainties.

 Don’t join the symphony of soundbites

-We need to declare truth, hope in the middle of despair and model what it is to be human, but humans who have divine guidance.
+We need to declare truth and hope in the middle of despair and model what it is to be human (but humans who have divine guidance).
 We might not like what is happening, but there is no doubt in my mind that God is moving and challenging us as people and as the church.
-In a time of despair, believers need to be saying boldly, ‘Yes the ship is at sea, but we have an anchor that is firm and secure’.
+In a time of despair, believers need to be saying boldly ‘Yes the ship is at sea, but we have an anchor that is firm and secure.’